 Is Now a Good Time to Refinance?

-Refinance rates are as low as they’ve been in years, so this can be an excellent time to refinance your mortgage—if you meet certain criteria.
+Refinance rates are as low as they’ve been in years, so this can be an excellent time to refinance your mortgage — if you meet certain criteria.
 While it’s important to factor in the thousands of dollars you’ll pay in closing costs when you’re running the number, reducing your monthly payment and paying off your mortgage much sooner can make the short-term costs well worth it over time.

 However, this isn’t the case for everyone, because the lowest interest rates are only available to those with the best credit.
 Not only that, but lenders have tightened their standards recently, and if you don’t have a secure source of income you may not be able to qualify for a refinance.
 So while this is an excellent time for many to consider a mortgage refinance, it doesn’t make sense for everyone.

-Finding the Best Refinance Rate
+How to Find the Best Refinance Rate

 Shop around to find the best mortgage refinance rates—and know your personal financial situation will impact your rates.
 If you have a high credit score, you can qualify for the best refinance rates.
 The best way to improve your credit is to take a long-term approach by paying down debt and paying your bills on time.